2016-17 Facts & Impact

 The impact of our entrepreneurial focus has resulted in:

 - More than 250 product ideas from UWM students in four years through the Student Startup Challenge, leading to 30 teams and nine companies formed and operating.
+More than 1,000 students introduced to entrepreneurism through the Fresh Ideas Campaign.

 - Hundreds of thousands of dollars in support for student enterprises through the La Macchia New Venture Business Plan Competition, Student Startup Challenge and James D. Scheinfeld Entrepreneurial Awards Competition.